England World Cup Odds & Betting

 England World Cup odds have never generated more excitement among UK bettors, with Thomas Tuchel's side arriving as one of the tournament's top four-ranked teams after a record-breaking qualifying campaign - the first European side to qualify - in which they won all eight of their matches without conceding a single goal.

 The Three Lions face Croatia, Ghana and Panama in Group L. England's history with Croatia includes a 2018 semi-final defeat, adding extra edge to what should be a straightforward opener.
 Tuchel has built a tactically disciplined, hard-to-beat side with serious attacking quality in Jude Bellingham, Harry Kane and a squad drawn from the Premier League's best.
+Compare England's price against every other nation in our World Cup 2026 odds table.

 This page will be updated with England's tournament performance after their first match.
 Check back for latest odds analysis, form coverage and next match previews.